J-1 Professors and Research Scholars

 Benefited International Scholars

 Some Exchange Visitors will be fully benefited employees at UND.
-But, UND Health Insurance does not cover Medical Evacuation and Repatriation.
+But, UND Blue Cross/Blue Shield of North Dakota Health Insurance does not cover Medical Evacuation and Repatriation for the employee and their dependents.
 As such the Exchange Visitor will be required to purchase Medical Evacuation and Repatriation Insurance from International SOS Inc. to meet US Department of State regulations.
-The current annual cost of this insurance is:

 Two-Year Home Country Physical Presence Requirement